KhronosGroup/glTF-Tutorials/PBR/README.md

 * **Mirror** - Perfect specular reflection
 * **Metal** - Diffuse and specular reflections described by the Fresnel equations for conductors
 * **Clear Glass** - A combination of specular reflection and transmission
-* **Dyed Glass** - Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color
+* **Stained Glass** - Specular reflection and transmission as in clear glass, but with added diffuse reflection to account for the color

 ## Where does glTF come in?
 As you may know, [glTF](https://www.khronos.org/gltf) is a 3D file format that allows efficient transmission and loading of 3D scenes, including materials.